Audioniek/sh4-oe-starter/README.md

    CAUTION: You must give the complete path, otherwise the build environment will be a subdirectory of directory X.

-   The temporary directory X is now no longer needed and you delete it.
+   The temporary directory X is now no longer needed and you can delete it.

 5. If not done yet in step 1, run the file Y/prepare-for-oe.sh with superuser rights.
 This will install all the necessary packages for your distribution.